Why You Shouldn't Count On The Promised $4,000 'Raise' From GOP Tax Plan

 Lawmakers might, for example, decide to raise taxes again in the future to try to close a fiscal hole.
 Or it's possible that a growing debt could eventually cause interest rates to rise, slowing the economy.

 Not only that, but it's not clear what else lawmakers might do to corporate taxes besides lowering the rates.
-They may also broaden the base, deciding to cut out business' deductions and credits to offset at least some of the lost revenue from a corporate tax rate cut.
+They may also broaden the base, deciding to cut out businesses' deductions and credits to offset at least some of the lost revenue from a corporate tax rate cut.
 And that could mean offsetting some of the wage gains that might result from a corporate tax cut.

-Criticisms from the left, meanwhile, have taken aim not so much at the deficit-ballooning aspect of the tax plan as the trickle-down economics behind it.
+Criticisms from the left, meanwhile, have taken aim not so much at the deficit-ballooning aspect of the tax plan as at the trickle-down economics behind it.
 Economist Stephanie Kelton, who advised the 2016 Bernie Sanders campaign, pointed out that "sending a $4,000 check to every household in America raises average household incomes by $4,000."

 Jacob Leibenluft, who worked for the Obama administration and currently is a senior adviser at the Center on Budget and Policy Priorities, likewise criticized the White House for trying to sell the benefits of a corporate tax cut to the middle class, instead of plotting out a middle-class tax cut.

-It's possible that that plan will cut the middle class' tax burden.
+It's possible that that plan will cut the middle class's tax burden.
 In a recent estimate of the tax plan's effects, the Tax Policy Center found that it would help the middle class (but help higher earners far, far more).

 However, the tax plan as presented thus far has many holes in it — for example, it didn't specify what the income cutoff points would be for the new tax brackets.
 In addition, it left some promises of middle-class tax relief ("additional measures to meaningfully reduce the tax burden on the middle-class") decidedly fuzzy.